18Fahda/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script creating a new global variable
+a script printing addition of 128 with valued stored varibaleTRUEKWOLEDGE